Yoric/Fosdem-2017/Redox.md

 - The worst that can happen to you is kernel compromise.
 - One process per file system, driver, security, ...
-- => isolated from the kernel
+- Isolation hampers compromise escalation.
-- => isolated from each other
+- Also, easier to track compromised processes.
-- also, easier to shutdown/restart/upgrade.
+- Also, upgrades.

 ---